mesno15/mesno15/README.md

 - 👋 Hi, I’m @mesno15
 - 👀 I’m interested in all machine learning related projects
-- 🌱 I’m currently learning, I'm constantly learning.
-- 📫 How to reach me: meszarosnora@gmail.com
+- 📫 How to reach me: meszarosnora15@gmail.com

 <!---
 mesno15/mesno15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.